seamplex/feenox/examples/basic.markdown

 You live in a country with a high inflation rate.
 A retailer offers you a good with two payment options:

-1. 30% off the full price plus 3 equal montly payments, or
+1. 30% off the full price plus 3 equal monthly installments, or
-2.  full price in 12 equal monthly payments
+2.  full price in 12 equal monthly installments

 If the inflation rate is small (large), option a (b) wins.